Saša Vlaisavljević: Belgrade Nikola Tesla Airport

-The period from 2013 is the most successful business period since the establishment of Nikola Tesla Belgrade Airport.
-Only 5 years ago, the capacity of Nikola Tesla Belgrade Airport was not sufficient to serve the 5.3 million passengers recorded in the record 2017.
+The period from 2013 is considered the most successful business period since the establishment of Nikola Tesla Belgrade Airport.
+Prior to 2012, the capacity of Nikola Tesla Belgrade Airport was not sufficient to serve the 5.3 million passengers recorded in 2017.
 Infrastructure investments have increased the capacity to receive and dispatch passengers from 5 to 7.5 million passengers annually.

-Owing to excellent business results and a profit of more than 120 million euros in the last 4.5 years, since 2014, more than € 85 million have been invested in the development of infrastructure, technology and capacity from our own funds, without credit borrowing and interference on regular air traffic operation.
-With outstanding business results, we have increased the value of the Airport's share 5 times since 2013, while the value of ANT has increased by several hundred million €.
+Due to a profit of more than 120 million euros in the last 4.5 years, since 2014, more than €85 million have been invested in the development of infrastructure, technology and capacity from its own funds, without credit borrowing and interference on regular air traffic operation.
+The value of the airport's share has increased by 5 times since 2013, while the value of ANT has increased by several hundred million euros.

 During the 2018 summer season, passengers were offered regular and charter flights by 39 airlines operating from Belgrade to 96 destinations in 37 countries in Europe, the United States, the Middle and Far East and North Africa.

 Belgrade Airport is the first airport in the region to re-establish regular intercontinental flights, and the only one in the region to have long-haul traffic to both America and China, as a result of China's strong economic ties with Serbia.